ShipFail/consensus-oracle/README.md

 - `What is the capital of France?`
 - `Who wrote 1984?`

-…and watch Thoth return a golden answer and a consensus score.
+…and watch Thoth return a golden truth answer and a truth‑confidence score.

 ---